srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+####HOG parameters

-Then I trained the dataset with various combinations of parameters to the `skimage.hog()`.
-I found the following winning combination of the hog parameters which resulted in a test accuracy of ~99%.
+To get to an optimum set of HOG parameters to use for feature extraction, I trained our dataset with various values of the `orient`, `pix_per_call` and `hog_channel` parameters.
+I found the following winning combination of HOG parameters which resulted in a test accuracy of ~99%.
 `
 orient = 10
 pix_per_cell = 8